How to install the iOS 14 beta on your iPhone right now

 - On the General settings screen, tap “Software Update.”

-- The iOS 14 beta should now show on the Software Update screen.
+- The iOS 14 beta should now show up on the Software Update screen.
 Tap “Download and Install” to begin downloading the iOS 14 beta.

 The download may take a while since it’s 5GB in size.
 But after it’s downloaded, your iPhone will restart so iOS 14 can be installed.
 When your iPhone reboots again, you’ll have the latest iOS 14 beta on your iPhone—months before the general public gets access to the final iOS 14 golden master.